reactorlabs/RhoVec/semantics.md

       is then converted to a positional vector.
-    * Assignment follows the same rules as `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`, where the length of the index vector must be a multiple of the length of the replacement vector, otherwise there is a warning.
+    * Assignment follows the same rules as `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`, where the length of the index vector must be a multiple of the length of the replacement vector.
 Furthermore, the replacement vector is either truncated or recycled to achieve the correct length.

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within